 But by the early 2000s, many policymakers were calling for significant reforms to the health care system.
 Health care spending was growing rapidly, and the impending retirement of the "Baby Boomer" generation augured a dramatic increase in Medicare spending.
-In 2010, 48.6 million Americans were also living without health insurance-either because they could not afford it or because they did not want to purchase it.20
+In 2010, 48.6 million Americans were also living without health insurance-either because they could not afford it or because they did not want to purchase it.26

 Obamacare.
 In March 2010, following a year of intense drama and debate, the Democrat-controlled Congress passed, and President Obama signed, the ACA (which became known as Obamacare).
-The central tenet of Obamacare is a controversial provision known as the individual mandate-a government requirement for almost every American to purchase health insurance.
-Under Obamacare, Americans have the option of obtaining private insurance through their employer, purchasing their own policy, or enrolling in a public program such as Medicaid or Medicare.
-If individuals fail to purchase health insurance by the annual open enrollment deadline, they are subject to the higher of two penalties-either 2.5 percent of their annual household income above the tax filing threshold (the income level that triggers the requirement to file a federal tax return) or a flat fee, which stood at \$695 per adult and \$347.50 per child in 2017.21 health care system.
+The central tenet of Obamacare was a controversial provision known as the individual mandate-a government requirement for almost every American to purchase health insurance.
+Under Obamacare, Americans were given the option of obtaining private insurance through their employer, purchasing their own policy, or enrolling in a public program such as Medicaid or Medicare.
+If individuals failed to purchase health insurance by the annual open enrollment deadline, they were subject to the higher of two penalties-either 2.5 percent of their annual household income above the tax filing threshold (the income level that triggers the requirement to file a federal tax return) or a flat fee, which stood at \$695 per adult and \$347.50 per child in 2017.27 However, the individual mandate was repealed (effective in 2019) when President Donald Trump signed into law a sweeping tax reform bill in December 2017.28

+The individual mandate was only one provision of Obamacare, which enacted several other sweeping changes to the health care system that remain in place in mid-2019.
 Under the law:

-The individual mandate was only one provision of Obamacare, which enacted several other sweeping changes to the

 - Americans who do not have access to private, employer-based insurance or public programs such as Medicaid or Medicare can buy insurance through new online marketplaces called exchanges.
-Each state has an exchange (operated by the state or the federal government), in which consumers can purchase a range of plans from competing private insurance providers.22 - Americans who purchase insurance through an exchange are eligible for government subsidies to help pay their premiums if they earn less than four times the federal poverty level (the income level below which households are considered poor).23 - States were initially required-and later given the option (following a 2012 Supreme Court decision in National Federation of Independent Business v.
-Sebelius)-to expand eligibility for Medicaid to include adults who earn 133 percent of the federal poverty level.24 As of July 2018, some 33 states and the District of Columbia have chosen to adopt the Medicaid expansion.
-The federal government paid all costs for newly eligible Medicaid recipients through 2016; that share will phase down to 90 percent by 2020 and remain at that level.25
+Each state has an exchange (operated by the state or the federal government), in which consumers can purchase a range of plans from competing private insurance providers.29 - Americans who purchase insurance through an exchange are eligible for government subsidies to help pay their premiums if they earn less than four times the federal poverty level (the income level below which households are considered poor).30 - States were initially required-and later given the option (following a 2012 Supreme Court decision in National Federation of Independent Business v.
+Sebelius)-to expand eligibility for Medicaid to include adults who earn 133 percent of the federal poverty level.31 As of May 2019, some 36 states and the District of Columbia have chosen to adopt the Medicaid expansion.
+The federal government paid all costs for newly eligible Medicaid recipients through 2016; that share will phase down to 90 percent by 2020 and remain at that level.32